operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_validate.md

 [Deprecated] To validate a bundle against the (alpha) validator for Community Operators specifically, in addition to required bundle validators:

   $ operator-sdk bundle validate ./bundle --select-optional name=community --optional-values=index-path=bundle.Dockerfile

+To validate a bundle against the validator for Good Practices specifically, in addition to required bundle validators:

+  $ operator-sdk bundle validate ./bundle --select-optional name=good-practices

 To validate a bundle against the (alpha) validator for Deprecated APIs specifically, in addition to required bundle validators:

   $ operator-sdk bundle validate ./bundle --select-optional name=alpha-deprecated-apis --optional-values=k8s-version=1.22